Loading

 Yandere Simulator is developed by YandereDev, a freelance game developer identified as Alex Mahan and based in Temecula, California.
 He first pitched the idea on 4chan around 2014, and after receiving positive feedback, decided to begin development.
 Mahan has stated that the series Mirai Nikki and School Days were inspirations for the game.
 In order to work on the game full-time, Mahan opened a Patreon account in 2016; he has stated that prior to this he worked as a freelance programmer.

 On March 1, 2017, YandereDev announced a partnership with tinyBuild that would help him polish, promote, and publish the game.
-On June 10, 2018, YandereDev announced that the partnership with the company had ended in December 2017 due to tinyBuild's programmer and Mahan's code conflicting.
+On June 10, 2018, YandereDev confirmed that the partnership with the company had ended in December 2017 due to tinyBuild's programmer and Mahan's code conflicting.

 Demo